unb-libraries/fontawesome_iconpicker/README.md

 INTRODUCTION
 ------------

-The Font Awesome Iconpicker module Integrates the Font Awesome Iconpicker with Drupal.
+This module Integrates the Font Awesome Iconpicker with Drupal.

  * For a full description of the module visit: https://www.drupal.org/project/fontawesome_iconpicker